RADIANT PRIME RECOVERY (813)384-8050 contact@RadiantPrimeRecovery.com

 It remains a common belief that simply stopping someone from taking drugs while in jail or prison is an effective approach to treatment.
 But this belief is inaccurate and dangerous.
 The Food and Drug Administration has approved three medications for opioid use disorder: Methadone, Buprenorphine, and Naltrexone.
 All three are effective, safe, and life-saving.
 But they are drastically underused, particularly in criminal justice settings.

 Studies show that people who receive medication for treatment of substance use disorder while in jail or prison are less likely to return to drug use and more likely to continue with treatment after being released from incarceration.
 Plus, the overdose death rates have been shown to be decreased by 30% in communities with jails/prisons that utilize MAT programs.
+PLUS, they are less likely to re-offend and successfuly re-enter society.

 Connect With Us